Parris overcomes nerves to lead England to win against Scots

 That was clear 14 minutes into her first game on soccer’s biggest stage Sunday when Parris set England on its way to a 2-1 victory over World Cup newcomer Scotland in its opening game in Group D on Sunday.

-After Fran Kirby’s cross hit Nicola Docherty’s outstretched arm — and VAR confirmed a penalty — Parris stepped up to send the ball past goalkeeper Lee Alexander.
+After Fran Kirby’s cross hit Nicola Docherty’s outstretched arm — and a video review confirmed a penalty — Parris stepped up to send the ball past goalkeeper Lee Alexander.

 “The atmosphere is there to intimidate you,” Parris said.
-“The more atmosphere I get in my body the more passionate I am about putting the ball in the back of the net.”
+“The more atmosphere I get in my body, the more passionate I am about putting the ball in the back of the net.”

 England did that again but Ellen White’s shot was ruled out for an offside when she was already celebrating.

-But she was putting her hands back to her eyes again in the 40th minute — intimidating the celebration of former Nice player Anthony Modeste.
+But she was putting her hands back to her eyes again in the 40th minute — imitating the celebration of former Nice player Anthony Modeste.
 After Fran Kirby won a 50-50 ball with Rachel Corsie, the ball was released for White to curl into the net.

 “We were only 2-0 at halftime,” Parris said, “and then we came out too complacent.”